 This class emphasizes preparing students to begin work immediately after graduation (rather than to enter a PhD program).
 While we will use computer and mathematical models, they will be treated as means to an end, rather than as the primary topic of interest.
 We will focus on solving industry problems.
 There will be occasional visits to the class by speakers from industry, and we will work on a project for a client.

-We will meet twice a week for lecture and discussion: Monday and Wednesday 1:35–2:55 PM in Room 110 of the Civil Engineering “Allen Sustainable Education Building”.
+We will meet twice a week for lecture and discussion: Tuesdays and Thursdays 0930–1045 in Room 110 of the Civil Engineering “Allen Sustainable Education Building”.

 Your grade will be based on the following.

 For those on the cusp of the next higher grade I may award a small amount of extra credit for insightful class participation, assigned homework, extraordinary performance on the project, etc.